A detailed article answering the question: “Is Thailand safe to travel?”, including lots of safety travel tips for Thailand in Southeast Asia.

 To ensure that you feel safe while traveling in Thailand, there are some general safety precautions you should take no matter where you are in the country.

-Thailand is a pretty peaceful country compared to some of its neighbors, but the occasionally protest or riot can break out.
+Thailand is a pretty peaceful country compared to some of its neighbors, but the occasional protest or riot can break out.

 On the off-chance that a protest turns violent, it can become an unfortunate situation to be in.